TheNewLearner1/stupidnvim/README.md

 dont use this config its just for me and it will be a stupid decision as this is a stupid config and u will hate it

-installation for linux (i use arch btw) / (mac os if you are rich af)
+installation for linux (i use arch btw) / mac ( if you are rich af)
 ```
-git clone https://github.com/TheNewLearner1/stupidnvim ~/.config/nvim
+git clone https://github.com/TheNewLearner1/stupidnvim ~/.config/nvim && nvim
 ```

 installation for windows (spyware users) cmd